schengen visa indians

-To tell you the truth, I also considered applying for my visa from an agency before going through the process of applying for a Schengen visa myself.
+Yes, Indians can absolutely get a Schengen visa, provided they submit a genuine and well-documented application.
+And honestly speaking, you can very well apply it yourself.
+I also considered applying for my visa from an agency before going through the process of applying for a Schengen visa myself.
 But as I pondered upon the idea and calculated the prospects, I realized that it would be a lost deal, especially because I was on a limited budget.
-I mean we anyway pay a fee to VFS who is nothing more than a middleman, so why pay more to another travel agency on top, right?
+I mean we anyway pay a fee to VFS?
+They only act as the visa application center for Schengen countries.
+While they help with procedural questions, they do not influence visa decisions or provide advice beyond the embassy’s published guidelines.

 So if you’re planning to apply for a Schengen visa in India, and by yourself, this guide will help you.